eyeseast/datasette-geojson/README.md

   101
 ```

-Note that the geometry column needs to be explicitly converted to GeoJSON and _named_ `geometry` or you won't get the option to export GeoJSON.
-Run this query in Datasette and you'll see a link to download GeoJSON:
+Note that the geometry column needs to be explicitly _named_ `geometry` or you won't get the option to export GeoJSON.
+If you want to use a different column, rename it with `AS`: `SELECT other AS geometry FROM my_table`.

 ![export geojson](img/export-options.png)

-_If you're not using Spatialite, you can skip running `AsGeoJSON`, because the column will already be in the right format._

 ## Development